okTurtles/group-income/docs/Getting-Started-frontend.md

 - Some people might find this setup confusing and difficult to work with as it requires a lot of machinery (like Browserify/Webpack).
 - Only some search engines support indexing such ~~websites~~ web *apps*, because they require JavaScript to display the page.
-- Similarly, won't work for users who disable JavaScript.
+- Similarly, it won't work for users who disable JavaScript.

 __Pros__